 Intentional Action: How to Move From Idea to Action

 Are you an ideas person?
-Is your mind always swimming with tons of ideas, but actually taking the steps to bring them to life feels impossible?
+Is your mind always swimming with ideas, but actually taking the steps needed to bring them to life often feel impossible?

-This blog provides a simple step by step guide in removing the block, pushing through the overwhelm and finally taking intentional action with confidence and clarity.
+This blog explores why you can find yourself stuck at the starting point, and provides a simple step by step guide on how to remove the blocks, push through overwhelm, and finally take intentional action with clarity and confidence.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.